PaperMC/docs/docs/misc/hangar-publishing.md

 ### Adding the HANGAR_API_TOKEN repository secret

 First, you need to create a Hangar API token.
-Go to your Hangar settings and click on "Api keys" on the left.
+Go to your Hangar settings in the profile dropdown and click on "Api keys" on the left.
 Then, tick the `create_version` permission box, give the key a name and create it. **At the top**, you should be given your secret API token. **Do not share this with anyone**; you will need it in the next step.

 The GitHub Actions workflow provided uses a repository secret to store your Hangar API key.
-Go to your project settings, then click on "Secrets" under the Security tab and click the "New repository secret" button.
+Go to your GitHub project settings, then click on "Actions" under the Security tab and click the "New repository secret" button.
 Name the secret `HANGAR_API_TOKEN` and paste the Hangar API token from the previous step into the Secret field.

 ![Action secrets](https://i.imgur.com/l11Bnx5.png)